 The actual price you’ll pay depends on your insurance plan and your location.
 It also depends on the cost of your visit to the hospital or clinic where you’ll receive your Blincyto doses.

 Before approving coverage for Blincyto, your insurance company may require you to get prior authorization.
 This means that your doctor and insurance company will need to communicate about your prescription before the insurance company will cover the drug.
-The insurance company will review the prior authorization request and decide if the drug will be covered.
+The insurance company will review the prior authorization request and decide whether the drug will be covered.

 Financial and insurance assistance